ajpagente/Revamp/README.md

 ## Getting Help
 Simply type `revamp` from the Terminal to preview available commands.
 With the help options provided you can view details of specific commands.
 ```
-OVERVIEW: A program that provides signing artifact discovery and query capabilities.
+OVERVIEW: An application for viewing iOS binary and provisioning profile information.

 USAGE: revamp <subcommand>